ThalesGroup/cva6-softcore-contest/README.md

 # Simulation get started
 When the development environment is set up, it is now possible to run a simulation.
 Some software applications are available into the sw/app directory.
-Especially, there are benchmark applications such as Dhrystone and Coremark and other test applications.
+Especially, there are benchmark applications such as Dhrystone and CoreMark and other test applications.

 To simulate a software application on CVA6 processor, run the following command:
 ```
 $ make sim APP=’application to run’
 ```
-For instance, if you want to run Coremark application, you will have to run :
+For instance, if you want to run the CoreMark application, you will have to run :
 ```
 $ make sim APP=coremark
 ```